Pantagrueliste/blog/content/post/visualization/index.md

 If you know the text well, you can immediately see that the heatmap makes a lot of sense.
 For example, names are strongly correlated to Latin, as it was customary, especially among 16th-century humanists, to Latinize them.

-The mordant minds among us may argue that this heatmap is merely stating the obvious.
-They are not entirely wrong, and medical tags certainly look like a case in point, as they predictably correlate with body parts, measurements and plants.
+Some people may argue that this heatmap is merely stating the obvious.
+They are not entirely wrong, and at first sight, medical tags look like a case in point, as they predictably correlate with body parts, measurements and plants.

-Yet if we read the heatmap more carefully, line by line, we may find some interesting correlations.
-That medical tags, for example, are correlated with Italian and Latin words may give us some clues about the origin of medical recipes in Ms. Fr.
-640. Similarly, the correlation between professions, definitions, and measurements, shows us the extent to which professional identity structures 16th-century technical discourses.
+But if we read the heatmap more carefully, line by line, we may find some interesting and unexpected correlations.
+That medical tags, for example, are correlated with Italian and Latin words, gives us some clues about the origin of medical recipes in Ms. Fr.
+640. Similarly, the correlation between professions, definitions, and measurements, shows the extent to which professional identity structures 16th-century technical discourses.

 ### Correlation Clustermap